fstiehle/wp-plugin-social-profile-links/readme.txt

 - Update your social media accounts in your user profile \"Users\" -> \"Your Profile\"
 - this allows you multiple widgets for different users

-Which platforms are supported?
+Which platforms are currently supported?:
+- Facebook
+- Twitter
+- Google Plus
+- Pinterest
+- Instagram
+- Youtube
+- Github
+- LinkedIn
+- Xing
+- Twitch
+- Vine

 I\'m a developer and want to make improvements or additions?
-- Great! head over to github:
+- Great! head over to Github: https://github.com/fstiehle/wp-plugin-social-profile-links